maxfierrog/maxfierrog.github.io/content/posts/tensors-signals-kernels/index.md

 {{% hint title="3.17.
 Note" %}}

-Even if the tensor product among vectors is not strictly commutative, there are canonical isomorphisms among permutations of tensor products of vector spaces.
+Even if the tensor product among vectors is not strictly commutative, there are induced canonical isomorphisms between all permutations of tensor products of vector spaces.
 That is, for any permutation $\sigma$,

 $$
 V_1 \otimes \cdots \otimes V_n \;\cong\; V_{\sigma(1)} \otimes \cdots \otimes V_{\sigma(n)}.
 $$

 Due to this symmetry, we often write tensor products as if they were commutative without loss of generality.
-But when one talks about actual computation or representations, order will probably matter.
+But order will matter in actual computation or representation -- we simply have to track what permutations we apply.
+In that sense, these permutations represent bijections that are "situationally" canonical (because we will always know which ones we used).

 {{% /hint %}}

-Totally, through 3.16 and 3.17, the tensor product is precisely designed to "linearize" multilinear maps.
-To elaborate, for any multilinear map $h \in \mathcal{L}(V_1, \\, \ldots, \\, V_n; \\, W)$, there exists a unique linear map[^sub-indices]
+Through 3.16 and 3.17, the tensor product is precisely designed to "linearize" multilinear maps.
+In other words, for any multilinear map $h \in \mathcal{L}(V_1, \\, \ldots, \\, V_n; \\, W)$, there exists a unique linear map[^sub-indices]

 $$
 \tilde h : \bigotimes_i V_i \to W \;\; \text{s.t.} \;\; \tilde h(v_1 \otimes \cdots \otimes v_n) = h(v_1, \ldots, v_n).
 $$

-#### More Matrices
+### More Matrices

 Being now able to identify every multilinear map with a unique linear map over a tensor product space, it is possible to assert that 3.8, 3.9, and 3.10 also apply to tensor product spaces.
 I will reiterate the notes, dressing them up specifically for the case of tensor product spaces.